Risks of tobacco

 - Infections of the mouth, throat, sinuses, ears, and lungs

 - Sudden infant death syndrome (SIDS)

-Like any addiction, quitting tobacco is difficult, especially if you are acting alone.
-There are a lot of ways to quit smoking and many resources to help you.
+Like any addiction, quitting tobacco is difficult, especially if you are doing it alone.

 - Talk to your health care provider about and .